 GPS innovation wins engineering prize

-This year's £1m Queen Elizabeth Engineering Prize has been won by four individuals who played key roles in developing GPS.
+This year's £1m Queen Elizabeth Prize for Engineering has been won by four individuals who played key roles in developing GPS.
 The Americans Brad Parkinson, James Spilker Jr, Hugo Fruehauf, and Richard Schwartz were all present at the London ceremony held to announce the honour.
-Dr Parkinson and Lord Browne, chair of the prize foundation, spoke with our science correspondent Jonathan Amos.
+In this video, the QE Prize judges discuss the importance of GPS.

 -